Social Norm Bias: Residual Harms of Fairness-Aware Algorithms

 We use \cov~to compare the cross-occupation associations of different fairness approaches.
 Table \ref{tab:faircompare} lists the accuracy, group fairness metric \rmsgap, and \cov~for each approach.
-Figure \ref{fig:ppcorr} plots the gender proportion in each occupation versus its value of $r_c$ when using the PO approach with a WE representation, and Figure \ref{fig:approaches} visualizes this trend for various fairness-aware classifiers.
+Figure \ref{fig:ppcorr} plots the gender proportion in each occupation versus its value of $r_c$ when using the post-processing approach with a WE representation, and Figure \ref{fig:approaches} visualizes this trend for various fairness-aware classifiers.

-We find that the PO approaches have the largest value of \cov, i.e. the strongest associations with gender norms.
-Note that for PO, the within-group ranking of the individuals are unchanged from the fairness-unaware occupation classification algorithm.
-Since PO techniques do not change the ordering within a group, $r_c$ and \cov~ remain identical to that of the approach without any fairness intervention (Figure \ref{fig:ppcorr}).
-Thus, the PO intervention continues to privilege individuals who align with the occupation's gender norms.
+We find that the post-processing approaches have the largest value of \cov, i.e. the strongest associations with gender norms.

-Even when the desired group fairness metric is perfectly met, i.e. \rmsgap $= 0$, the \snob~ correlations remain untouched.
-For PO, the group fairness and \snob~ metrics are unrelated; the mitigation of one does not affect the presence of the other.
-This can be explained by the within-group order-preserving nature of PO approaches.
+Since post-processing does not change the ordering within a group, $r_c$ and \cov~remain identical to that of the approach without any fairness intervention (Figure \ref{fig:ppcorr}).
+Thus, post-processing continues to privilege individuals who align with the occupation's gender norms.
+Even when the desired group fairness metric is perfectly met, i.e. \rmsgap $= 0$, the \snob~correlations remain untouched.
+For post-processing, the group fairness and \snob~metrics are unrelated; the mitigation of one does not affect the presence of the other, which can be explained by the within-group order-preserving nature of post-processing approaches.

-The pre- (PR) and in-processing approaches (DE, RE, CoCL) mitigate this observed association, as indicated by their lower \cov~compared to that of PO.
-Table \ref{tab:faircompare} reveals that unlike for PO, there are more complex relationships between \rmsgap~and \cov~for pre- and in-processing approaches; they generally tend to improve both \rmsgap~ and \cov.
-However, the improvements are not necessarily monotonic; for BOW, \rmsgap~is smaller in PR while \cov~is larger compared to DE in Table \ref{tab:faircompare}.
+The pre- and in-processing approaches mitigate this observed association, as indicated by their lower \cov~compared to that of post-processing.
+Table \ref{tab:faircompare} reveals that unlike for post-processing, there are more complex relationships between \rmsgap~and \cov~for pre- and in-processing approaches.
+They generally improve both \rmsgap~and \cov.
+However, the improvements are not monotonic; for BOW, \rmsgap~is smaller for pre-processing while \cov~is larger compared to the decoupled approach in Table \ref{tab:faircompare}.
 The adversarial learning approach achieves the smallest value of \cov, although its \rmsgap~is the highest.
 This is an intuitive result, as it directly optimizes to reduce association between the target predictions and gender group membership.
 In-processing approaches are most effective at minimizing \snob, as shown in Table~\ref{tab:faircompare} and Figure~\ref{fig:approaches}.
 Notably, the in-processing techniques have access to features other than sensitive group membership and the target variable, and aim to penalize reliance on spurious correlations.
 Appendix \ref{wordweight} provides further insight into the mechanisms behind why the classifiers may rely on gender norms.
 Since in-processing approaches are typically more expensive to implement, this highlights trade-offs between ease of implementation, classifier accuracy, and association with gender norms.